javi0x00/javi0x00/programming.md

     - Use
     - Software maintenance
 - Well-designed and -constructed software is easy to maintain.
+- It is important to follow the standard naming convention and best practices.
+- Software maintenance is easier with easy-to-understand programs.
 ---
 #### Introduction to Programming and Computer Science
 - Introduction